Canton of Bern

 Comprising ten districts, Bern is the second-largest canton by both surface area and population.
 Located in west-central Switzerland, it is surrounded by eleven cantons.
-It borders the canton of Jura and the canton of Solothurn to the north.
-To the west lie the canton of Neuchâtel, the canton of Fribourg and canton of Vaud.
-To the south lies the canton of Valais.
+It borders the cantons of Jura and Solothurn to the north.
+To the west lie the cantons of Neuchâtel, Fribourg, and Vaud.
+To the south lies the cantons of Valais.
 East of the canton of Bern lie the cantons of Uri, Nidwalden, Obwalden, Lucerne and Aargau.
 The geography of the canton includes a large share of all three natural regions of Switzerland: the Jura Mountains (the Bernese Jura), the Swiss Plateau (the Bernese Mittelland) and the Alps (the Bernese Oberland).